Esperança (non-profit): Volunteer surgical program

-Donated Medical Supplies
+Medical supplies

 Esperança's Medical Supply Donation program delivers three cargo containers per year, carrying medical donations to under-resourced hospitals, clinics, and community health centers in Jinotega, Nicaragua - one of the most impoverished areas in Central America.
 Esperança's on-site assessment process ensures that every container delivered will meet specific needs of the recipient hospital or clinic, equipping the medical staff with life-saving tools to improve diagnosis, treatment, and care.
 Supplies are then used by their volunteer surgical teams on their mission trips.

 Each year, nearly 600 individuals, organizations, and corporations donate unused or gently used medical supplies and medical equipment that Esperança delivers to Nicaragua to support the severely resource- challenged communities to save lives, make diagnoses, and provide lifesaving surgeries.
 These supplies and equipment are essential to ensure that Esperança's partnering hospitals and clinics are equipped throughout the year with tools to transform lives.